 As an educational charity, we support current thinking and actions that promote the use of landscape for the benefit of the public.
 For instance, we welcome initiatives that promote public health, sustainability, and tackle climate change.

 But our focus stays the same: to conserve and enhance the natural and built environment for the public benefit.

 We support landscape practice that creates thriving communities through the design and management of inspirational places.
 The skills of landscape practitioners, across environmental, planning, management and design, can enhance the quality of human life.

 For instance, the work of our members can reduce air and noise pollution, increase the profitability and sustainability of places – and lead to more relaxing and healthier spaces to enjoy.

-The LI’s library and archive collection includes the drawings and professional papers of leading landscape practitioners such as urban designer Michael Brown, Syliva Crowe and Sir Geoffrey Jellicoe.
+The LI’s library and archive collection was donated to the Museum of English Rural Life (MERL) at the University of Reading in 2013.
+The landscape collections at MERL include the drawings and professional papers of leading landscape practitioners such as urban designer Michael Brown, Syliva Crowe and Sir Geoffrey Jellicoe.
 The collection also houses sketches, drawings and illustrations by artist and landscape architect Peter Shepheard.

-Please contact MERL with any queries about the collection by email: .
+Please contact MERL with any queries about the collection by email: email@example.com.